What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 This coarsening of information introduces fairness problems, since individuals $I_\xv$ are treated the same even though they are -- except for the features collected -- not the same.
 With the exception of degenerate special cases where all individuals in a group $I_\xv$ are identical or for a few individuals where $\pii = \pixii$ happens to hold, this results in

 (if $\sfu$ is injective), so (almost) all individuals are treated unfairly -- even if $\pif$ is known.

-This step is only appreciated in a few works, such as \cite{friedler_impossibility_2016, kleinberg_inherent_2017, mitchell_prediction-based_2021, singh_fairness_2021}.
-However, it is very important for fairness considerations of ADM systems, since this means that already reducing the information regarding an individual to finitely many features is a gateway to unfairness -- even if we knew the true $\pif$ and before introducing PAs.
+This step is only appreciated in a few works, such as \shortciteA{friedler_impossibility_2016,kleinberg_inherent_2017,mitchell_prediction-based_2021,singh_fairness_2021}.
+However, it is very important for fairness considerations of ADM systems, since this means that already reducing the information regarding an individual to finitely many features is a gateway to unfairness -- even if we knew the true $\pif$, even before introducing PAs, and even before estimating an ML model.

 \paragraph{Estimation by ML} Estimating the unknown function $\pif$ by $\pihf$ introduces two types of error: The \myemph{estimation error} comes from the fact that the learner has only a finite amount of training data $\D = \Dset$ available.
 This error converges to $0$ for $n \rightarrow \infty$.
 Should the true $\pif$ not be part of the hypothesis space $\Hspace$, a non-reducible \myemph{approximation error} remains.